lemaslab/rump/README.md

 [bioconductor](https://bioconductor.org/packages/release/bioc/html/xcms.html)

 ## xcms notes
-- Peak detection results are different with [this paper](https://pubs.acs.org/doi/ipdf/10.1021/acs.analchem.7b01069), which might because their xcms version is 1.47.2 while ours is 3.3.2
+- The peak detection result using xcms is very different with [this paper](https://pubs.acs.org/doi/ipdf/10.1021/acs.analchem.7b01069), this [docker file](https://cloud.docker.com/u/galaxydream/repository/docker/galaxydream/xcms_modified) is used to replicate the experiment in the paper.
 - Good xcms tutorial: https://www.uab.edu/proteomics/metabolomics/workshop/2017/day3/intro_to_XCMS_in_R.pdf
 - Modify `xcms v1.47.2` to enable it to detect peaks with mzTolerance instead of ppm: modify **findPeaks.centWave** in `xcmsRaw.R`; modify **getLocalNoiseEstimate** in `cwTools.R`; modify `mzROI.c`
+- The xcms used in this pipeline is the most updated xcms, which only allows to define ppm as m/z tolerance.

 ## mzmine notes
+- The peak detection result using MZmine is very different with [this paper](https://pubs.acs.org/doi/ipdf/10.1021/acs.analchem.7b01069), this [docker file](https://cloud.docker.com/repository/docker/galaxydream/mzmine_oldversion) is used to replicate the experiment in the paper.
-- all paths in mzmine (paths in config file, the path of the generated config file when running mzmine) need to be absolute, relative path will generate error.
+- All paths in mzmine batch file (paths in config file, the path of the generated config file when running mzmine) need to be the format that xml can accept (i.e. either using absolute path, or using relative path with "./" at the begaining).
+- For mass detector, we use `Wavelet transform`; for chromatogram deconvolution, we use `Wavelets (XCMS)`

 ## Some docker notes